SAMMISolutions/docs/doc_posts/_troubleshooting-buttons/button-not-work.md

 #### Variables

 Variables, arrays and objects are a fundamental part of SAMMI.
-You need to know how to use them to unlock the full potential of LB.
+You need to know how to use them to unlock the full potential of SAMMI.
 Please read the variable introduction about how to use them and how to use the [White and Yellow Boxes]({{ "commands/variables#whitevsyellowboxforparameters" | relative_url }}). if you are not sure.

 #### Showing previous information, results only work after the second press or actions are being made in the incorrect order (or at the same time).